DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/recording-tests/test-actions/on-page-actions/action-parameters.md

 ## Other Parameters

-For information on other parameters, see [on-page action description](README.md).
+Refer to [on-page action description](README.md) for more information on other parameters.